 36. My Amelia James – Do You Like Soft and Comfy Outfits?

 My Amelia James sells soft, printed leggings, tees, activewear, dresses, and skirts.
 Structured like LuLaRoe, this is a cash and carry business.
 Kits range in price from $1,000 – $5,000 and from what a Consultant mentioned below, Consultants earn 50 percent of sales.
-My Amelia James has a one-star (poor) rating on Glassdoor.com — it's mentioned in this review that there are quality and delivery issues.
+My Amelia James has a three-star rating on Glassdoor.com — it's mentioned in one review that there are quality and delivery issues.